 J.-S. Bach.
 Trio Sonata in G major BWV 1038.
 John Wummer, flute.
 Isaac Stern, violin.
 Eugene Istomin, piano.
 Recorded by Columbia in June 1950 at the Prades Festival.
 First ever concert and recording with Istomin and Stern playing together.

 Beethoven.
 Violin Sonata No. 1 in D major Op.
 12 No. 1.
 Eugene Istomin, Isaac Stern.
 Studio recording in 1973.

 Stern and Casals.
-Brief excerpt of Casals at 88, a documentary directed by David Oppenheim and produced by CBS in 1964.
-Casals welcome Stern in Puerto Rico and talks about Bach.
+Brief excerpt from Casals at 88, a documentary directed by David Oppenheim and produced by CBS in 1964.
+Casals welcomes Stern to Puerto Rico and talks about Bach.